eugenefvdm/blog/README.md

 Next, create a Google Analytics UA property and then and then add the GA- setting in the admin panel.

+### Rearranging the Google Analytics Panel

+The Google Analytics statistics are prominently displayed on the landing page dashboard.
+To re-arrange or disable panels, find this file:
+`config/filament-google-analytics.php`

 ### Activating Google Search Console

 Once you have added the GA- code proceed to Google Search Console which will automatically detect ownership.